 In a world where everything and everyone is online, businesses have to keep up.
 While some businesses just leverage the power of the internet to establish their presence, others count on it for the entirety of their work.
 This is where servers come in.
-When the majority of your data and services are online, it is vitally important to decide what kind of servers are the best for your business model and size.
+When the majority of your data and services are online, it is vital to decide onsite server or cloud server is better for your business model and size.

 In this quick read, we dive into whether onsite or cloud servers are best for you and the pros and cons of each.